hiroecksd/Machine-Learning-Obsidian-Notes/Reinforcement Learning in Python/Multi-Armed Bandit.md

 # Gaussian vs. Bernoulli
 Bernoulli is good for measuring success rates while Gaussian is better for continuous variables.
 # Epsilon-Greedy
+Our problem is that we need to balance the explore / exploit ratio.
+We can